-Sub-committees are: Policy Review Group, People and Culture Oversight Group.
-Your project may go to a sub committee prior to the Executive Committee.
+Sub-committees are: Policy Review Group, People and Culture Oversight Group, Information Governance sub-committee and Equalities sub-committee.
+Your project may go to a sub-committee prior to the Executive Committee.
 Responsibilities include: managing the operational activity and approving the policies of the ICB.
 To support the planning & finance and quality & performance committees in the oversight of delivery and performance.